Skip to Content

 View from the Top of the Rock observation deck at twilight.

-Alternative option: If you rather visit the iconic Empire State Building instead of the Top of the Rock, it’s possible to include it in this itinerary as well.
+Alternative option: If you prefer to visit the iconic Empire State Building instead of the Top of the Rock, it’s possible to include it in this itinerary as well.

 In that case, you’ll have to walk 1 mile further (or simply take a taxi there from Central Park).